inkandswitch/patchwork/e2e/README.md

 These complement the in-process Vitest sync tests (`core/filesystem/test/*.test.ts`), which only simulate Tab <-> SW with two Node `Repo`s over a `MessageChannel`.
-Here we drive a real Chromium against a built `tiny-patchwork` served by `vite preview`, exercising SW registration, Wasm init, IndexedDB, and the MessageChannel relay.
+Here we drive a real Chromium against a built `patchwork.inkandswitch.com` served by `vite preview`, exercising SW registration, Wasm init, IndexedDB, and the MessageChannel relay.

 ## Prerequisites